haydenbleasel/tersa/README.md

 ## Features

 - **Visual Workflow Builder**: Create AI workflows by connecting nodes in an intuitive drag-and-drop interface
-- **Multiple AI Models**: Seamlessly integrate with leading AI models from providers including OpenAI, Anthropic, Google, Mistral, Groq, and more
+- **Multiple AI Models**: Seamlessly integrate with leading AI models from various providers
 - **Multimedia Processing**: Process images, text, audio, and video content through your workflows
 - **Real-time Collaboration**: Work together with team members in real-time with cursor sharing
 - **Automatic Saving**: Changes are automatically saved to your projects
-- **Cloud Storage**: All workflows are securely stored in Supabase
+- **Cloud Storage**: All workflows are securely stored in Supabase with Row Level Security enabled
 - **Modern UI**: Clean, responsive interface built with Next.js, React, and Tailwind CSS

 ## Technologies